 All the fitness equipment carries the above mark which makes the fitness suite here at Bro Ddyfi accessible to all.Centre Manager

-A 3 badminton court sized hall with sprung floor is located on the ground floor.
+Our large sports hall with a sprung floor is located on the ground floor.
 Here activities such as badminton / 5-a-side football / netball / short tennis / volleyball / table tennis / basketball / aerobics & circuit training take place.
 The sports hall can seat up to 400 and with its acoustic curtaining, lighting and sound system provides the perfect venue for a number of functions such as craft fairs / concerts / noson lawen / fashion shows / conferences / wedding parties & TV recording.

 Bro Ddyfi Leisure Centre has converted one of the squash courts into a spin studio.
 A booking system is in operation and it is advisable that you book early to avoid disappointment.